Kangonaut/hirnkastl/README.md

 </div>

-`hirnkastl` is a powerful command-line interface (CLI) tool that uses AI to automatically generate structured Anki flashcards from your study documents, lecture notes, and math scripts.
+`hirnkastl` is a command-line tool (CLI) tool that uses AI to automatically generate structured Anki flashcards from your lecture notes.
 Built with Python, Typer, Rich, and OpenAI.

 ## Features